What are the ingredients of a successful partner onboarding program?

 3.)
 Robust Automation

-Cloud-based solutions and PRM software are all the rage in productive partner onboarding.
+Web-based solutions and PRM software are all the rage in productive partner onboarding.
 But simply having automation sign-up available and having it seamlessly accessible are two drastically different things.
-Not only should you design an objective roadmap that explicitly details each step of the process, it should be done with sophistication—appeasing both visual and cognitive sensory.
+Not only should you design an objective roadmap that explicitly details each step of the process, but it should also be done with sophistication—appeasing both visual and cognitive sensory.
 Additionally, vendors can deploy gamification and/or milestones to the partner process, which details and thus rewards completion of different phases and acknowledges requirement fulfillment.

 4.)
 Initial Success